goatandsheep/McMaster_Notes/README.md

 If you simply wish to view the notes, open the PDF files to reduce potential compatability issues when viewing the Math objects.

-If you wish to collaborate, please request to be a collaborator by sending me an e-mail at [myusername]@gmail.com
+If you wish to collaborate, please do not fork this project.
+Instead, request to be a collaborator by sending me an e-mail at [myusername]@gmail.com, then *clone*!

 ---------------------